-Whenever a complaint is made against any student for misconduct, the Vice President of Student Services or such other person as may be designated by the President shall conduct an investigation of the allegations as soon as possible (generally, for Offenses Against the Academic Community the President will designate the Vice President of Instruction).
-The Vice President of Student Services or such other person as designated by the President is authorized to take any interim action necessary to maintain campus safety, integrity of the process, and/or protection of student rights and institutional rights during the formal investigation and determination process.
+Whenever a complaint is made against any student for a conduct violation, the Vice President of Student Services or such other person as may be designated by the President shall conduct an investigation of the allegations as soon as possible (generally, for Offenses Against the Academic Community the President will designate the Vice President of Instruction).
+The Vice President of Student Services or such other person as designated by the President designee is authorized to take any interim action necessary to maintain campus safety, integrity of the process, and/or protection of student rights and institutional rights during the formal investigation and determination process.

-The student shall be given written notice of the complaint and charges against the student within five (5) College business days of receipt of the complaint.
+Notice of charges: The student shall be given written notice of the complaint and charges against the student within five (5) College business days of receipt of the complaint.
 If a student is under the age of eighteen (18) years, a copy of the notice may be sent to the parents or guardian of the student.
-The student shall have five (5) College business days after receipt of the notice to respond in writing to the charges.
+Students are expected to respond to the notice within the timeframe identified in the notice (generally within 48 hours).
+This response typically results in the scheduling of a conduct meeting.
+Additionally, the student shall have five (5) College business days after receipt of the notice to respond in writing to the charges, should the student wish to provide a written statement.
 If it is necessary to mail notice to the student, the student shall have seven (7) College business days after the date of mailing to respond in writing to the charges.